zer0acr4/Cryptographic-Hash-Generator/README.md

 ---
-### 🧠 Acknowledgments
-Inspired by developer tools like CyberChef

-Thanks to CryptoJS, Cursor, and ChatGPT for helping with my thoughts, debugging, and future enhancements.
+## 🤝 Contributing
+Contributions, issues and feature requests are welcome!

+1. Fork the project
+2. Create your feature branch
+3. Commit changes
+4. Push to the branch
+5. Open a pull request

 ---
+## 🧠 Acknowledgments
+ - Inspired by developer tools like CyberChef

+ - Thanks to CryptoJS, Cursor, and ChatGPT for helping with my thoughts, debugging, and future enhancements.

+---
-### 📄 License
+## 📄 License
 This project is licensed under the MIT License — free to use and modify.